andrius-siup/recipe-book/README.md

 ## User stories user not registered
 1. As a new visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.
-2. As a new visitor to the website, I want to has Register/Log In functions, that only I can have my own profile.
+2. As a new visitor to the website, I want to have Register/Log In functions, that I can have my own profile.
-3. As a new visitor to the website, I want that users recipes can be available only to register users.
+3. As a new visitor to the website, I want that user's recipes can be available only to registered users.
-4. As a new visitor to the website, I want to use search panel to found recipe by category or by ingredient from recipe.
+4. As a new visitor to the website, I want to use the search panel to found recipes by category or by ingredient.
-5. As a new visitor to the website, I want to see social media link, to contact or followed the website on social media.
+5. As a new visitor to the website, I want to see social media links, to contact or follow the website on social media.

 ## User stories user registered
 1. As a registered visitor to the website, I want to easily navigate the site, so I can find what I need efficiently.
-2. As a registered visitor to the website, I want to has Register/Log In functions, that only I can have my own profile.
+2. As a registered visitor to the website, I want to have Register/Log In functions, that only I can have my own profile.
-3. As a registered visitor to the website, I want to insert my own recipe and share to others users from the website.
+3. As a registered visitor to the website, I want to insert my own recipe and share it with others users from the website.
 4. As a registered visitor to the website, I want to edit my recipe if I made mistake for some reason.
 5. As a registered visitor to the website, I want to remove my recipe, if I think that I don't want that others see this recipe.
-6. As a registered visitor to the website, I want to have my own profile, that I can found my all recipes.
+6. As a registered visitor to the website, I want to have my own profile, that I can easily found my all recipes.
-7. As a registered visitor to the website, I want to view othes users recipes, to try what is looks me tasty.
+7. As a registered visitor to the website, I want to view others user's recipes, to try what looks tasty.
-8. As a registered visitor to the website, I want to get security features, that if I duplicate pages for some reason and Log Out in one page, that others pages also will be logged out.
+8. As a registered visitor to the website, I want to get security features, that if I duplicate a page for some reason and Log Out on one page, that others pages also will be logged out.
-9. As a registered visitor to the website, I want to get security features, that others PC users can't come in in my profile from browser history.
+9. As a registered visitor to the website, I want to get security features, that others PC users can't come in in my profile from the browser history.
-10. As a registered visitor to the website, I want to use search panel to found recipe by category or by ingredient from recipe.
+10. As a registered visitor to the website, I want to use the search panel to found recipes by category or by ingredient.
-11. As a registered to the website, I want to see social media link, to contact or followed the website on social media.
+11. As a registered visitor of the website, I want to see social media links, to contact or follow the website on social media.
-12. As a registered to the website, I want to got a confirmation message before deleting recipe.
+12. As a registered visitor to the website, I want to get a confirmation message before deleting the recipe.

 ## User stories registered as admin
-1. As a admin to the website, I want to easily navigate the site, so I can find what I need efficiently.
+1. As an admin of the website, I want to easily navigate the site, so I can find what I need efficiently.
-2. As a admin to the website, I want to has Register/Log In functions, that only I can have my own profile.
+2. As an admin of the website, I want to have Register/Log In functions, that I can have my own profile.
-3. As a admin to the website, I want to insert my own recipe and share to others users from the website.
+3. As an admin of the website, I want to add my own recipe and share it with other users from the website.
-4. As a admin to the website, I want to edit my recipe if I made mistake for some reason.
+4. As an admin of the website, I want to edit my recipe if I made mistake for some reason.
-5. As a admin to the website, I want to remove my recipe, if I think that I don't want that others see this recipe.
+5. As an admin of the website, I want to remove my recipe, if I think that I don't want that others see this recipe.
-6. As a admin to the website, I want to has access to edit/remove users recipe, if I think that the recipe is can not be public.
+6. As an admin of the website, I want to have access to edit/remove user's recipes, if I think that the recipe is can not be public.
-7. As a admin to the website, I want to has ability to create, edit or remove category for recipe that will be help users will be easily sort or found recipes.
+7. As an admin of the website, I want to have the ability to create, edit or remove categories for recipes that will be help users will be easily sorted or found recipes.
-8. As a admin to the website, I want to got a confirmation message before deleting recipe or category.
+8. As an admin of the website, I want to get a confirmation message before deleting a recipe or category.
-9. As a admin to the website, I want to have my own profile, that I can found my all recipes.
+9. As an admin of the website, I want to have my own profile, that I can found my all recipes.
-10. As a admin to the website, I want to view othes users recipes, to try what is looks me tasty.
+10. As an admin of the website, I want to view others user's recipes, to try what looks tasty.
-11. As a admin to the website, I want to get security features, that if I duplicate pages for some reason and Log Out in one page, that others pages also will be logged out.
+11. As an admin of the website, I want to get security features, that if I duplicate a page for some reason and Log Out on one page, that others pages also will be logged out.
-12. As a admin to the website, I want to get security features, that others PC users can't come in in my profile from browser history.
+12. As an admin of the website, I want to get security features, that others PC users can't come in in my profile from the browser history.
-13. As a admin to the website, I want to use search panel to found recipe by category or by ingredient from recipe.
+13. As an admin of the website, I want to use the search panel to found recipes by category or by ingredient.
-14. As a admin to the website, I want to see social media link, to contact or followed the website on social media.
+14. As an admin of the website, I want to see social media links, to contact or follow the website on social media.

 # Strategy